 Determining the performance for under and oversized SCMs is based on hydraulic modeling using 20 years of historic rainfall data.
 For infiltration, permeable pavement, wet ponds, stormwater wetlands and dry ponds, the estimated draw down time is 60 hours.
-More detailed information can be found in .
+More detailed information can be found in B.4.
+Credits for Under and Oversizing SCMs.
 Figure B-2 below shows how the percent of annual runoff treated changes with the percent sizing of these SCMs.
-Note that all of this information is programmed into the SNAPv4 Tool.
+Note that all of this information is programmed into the SNAPv4 Stormwater Nitrogen and Phosphorus Tool.

 Figure B-2: Sizing versus Annual Runoff Treated for Infiltration, Wet Ponds, Stormwater Wetlands and Dry Ponds